 Court documents indicate that 5,704 hip replacement lawsuits were pending against DePuy Orthopaedics as of April 15, 2014.
 Plaintiffs are accusing the manufacturer of neglecting to warn them of the possible risks and complications that could result from implantation with the company’s metal-on-metal Pinnacle implant.
 Additionally, plaintiffs are pursuing claims against DePuy after allegedly suffering injuries while fitted with the ASR hip implant, and Stryker Orthopedics pulled its Rejuvenate and ABG II hip replacement systems from the market amid reports of early device failure and other complications.

 In December 2013, Stryker reached a settlement involving its Rejuvenate and ABG II hip replacement devices.
 Additionally, plaintiffs have filed lawsuits against other manufacturers including Biomet, Smith & Nephew and Zimmer.
-Contact the Georgia Injury Attorney Group to learn more about your legal rights if you feel as though you have a case.
+Contact Attorney Group for Georgia to learn more about your legal rights if you feel as though you have a case.

 Do You Have a Georgia Hip Replacement Lawsuit?

-If you or a loved one received a Stryker or DePuy hip replacement device and you suffered from injuries or complications as a result, the Georgia Injury Attorney Group can provide you with a free consultation and help you determine if you have a case.
+If you or a loved one received a Stryker or DePuy hip replacement device and you suffered from injuries or complications as a result, Attorney Group for Georgia can provide you with a free consultation and help you determine if you have a case.
 We can answer your questions about the types of hip replacements involved in lawsuits, and connect you with an affiliated Georgia attorney who can handle your lawsuit and work to protect your legal rights.